SandroWeber/ubii-node-master/README.md

 ### install dependencies

+Open a non-admin shell for the ubii-node-master folder, then run
 ```
 npm install
 ```

 ### run with default config

 Create a copy of "config.json.template" called "config.json" and adjust settings to your needs (or keep as is).
+If you're not using web interfaces to connect to master node you probably want to set https->enabled to "false".
 Then run:

 ```
 npm start